FIGLAB/MylarFilmSimulator/readme.md

 C++-based simulator for Mylar film, with electrostatic energy, edge length energy, bending energy, boosted with openMP.

-To run the code, follow the three steps.

 ### 1. Dependency
 ```bash